-Inland Fuel Terminals, Inc., which operates the facility, is classified under the Petroleum and Petroleum Products industry group as a Standard Industrial Classification (SIC) 5171 for Petroleum Bulk Stations and Terminals.
+Sprague Operating Resources LLC, which operates the facility, is classified under the Petroleum and Petroleum Products industry group as a Standard Industrial Classification (SIC) Code 5171 for Petroleum Bulk Stations and Terminals.
 These facilities are establishments primarily engaged in the wholesale distribution of crude petroleum and petroleum products from bulk liquid storage facilities.
-The discharge is composed of storm water from the terminal site and from the truck loading rack area, parking lots, and diked areas surrounding the storage tanks.
-Other non-storm water discharges may include hydrostatic test water and any allowable non-storm water discharges.
+The discharge is composed of storm water from the terminal yard area and from the truck loading rack area, hydrostatic test water, and any allowable non-storm water discharges.
 Allowable non-storm water discharges are limited to those that are consistent with DEM's 2019 Multi-Sector General Permit.
 A listing of allowable non-storm water discharges can be found below in Section IV of the Statement off Basis under Prohibited Discharges / Non-storm Water Discharges, and must be identified in the facility's SWPPP.
-All storm water and hydrostatic test water is to be treated by an oil/water separator prior to discharge.
-The permit also authorizes the discharge of uncontaminated groundwater.
+All storm water and hydrostatic test water will be treated by an oil/water separator prior to discharge from Outfall 003.

-A quantitative description of the discharges from Outfall 001 and 002 in terms of significant effluent parameters based on Discharge Monitoring Report Data from July 2011 to January 2020 is shown in Attachment A-1.
+A quantitative description of the discharge from Outfall 003 in terms of significant effluent parameters based on Discharge Monitoring Report Data for the past five (5) years is shown in Attachment A-1.